When the Past Was Around

 When the Past Was Around is a 2020 point-and-click adventure video game developed by Mojiken Studio and published by Toge Productions.
 The game was released on September 22, 2020, for Windows.
 It was released on Nintendo Switch, PlayStation 4, and Xbox One in December 2020, then on Android and iOS in March 2022.

 The game explores the relationship between a woman Eda and her lover, an anthropomorphic owl.
+The game consists of a series of escape room puzzles the player must solve to progress through the game.
 It does not use any dialogue or text to allow open interpretations and incorporates music to its narrative and puzzles.
-Reviewers praised the game for its hand-drawn art style, emotional story, and its openness to interpretation.
+The game received positive critical reception for its hand-drawn art style, emotional story, and its openness to interpretation.
 When the Past Was Around won the Best Visual Art award at the 2019 SEA Game Awards.

 Gameplay

 When the Past Was Around is an adventure point-and-click game and puzzle game.
 The player progresses in the game through solving escape-room-style puzzles, which take place in rooms and other locations shown from the side in a two-dimensional perspective.
 The player has to solve a number of puzzles related to daily activities such as doing laundry or drinking tea to proceed to the next location.
 To explore the current location, the player can move a cursor to the left and right of the screen.
 The cursor changes depending on whether the player can interact with the object.
-There is also a basic inventory; the player can drag an object from the inventory onto the screen to use it.
+There is also a basic inventory system; the player can drag an object from the inventory onto the screen to use it.
 A hint button also shows possible objects the player can interact with.

-The game autosaves at the end of every chapter, as it is not possible to save progress between chapters.
+The game autosaves the player's progress at the end of every chapter; it is not possible to manually save progress in the middle of the chapters.
 The only text in the game are terms for objects.
 The game only uses pictures and symbols to assist the player in gameplay.
 In one puzzle, the player has to refer to clues of numbers and symbols to play a melody in a piano.
 It is also described as a music game since some puzzles are based around music and require the player to find notes and complete melodies.